digicorp/googleapis-auth-adsense/README.md

 # googleapis-auth-adsense

 ### Google Adsense management API call with Authentication
-This is for references to call call Adsense APIs using google OAuth authorization.
+This is references for how to call Google API's using google OAuth authorization.

-Prerequisite:- you need to have Adsense enable account.
+The below example is to generate report from google Adsense, Prerequisite for Adsense:- you need to have Adsense enable account.

-#### Enable Management API using google console
+#### Enable API using google console and Generate OAuth secret keys
 1. Login to Google Console (https://console.developers.google.com)
 2. click on Create Project
 3. click on Enable API
-4. Select Management API
+4. Select Management API / Any API you want to enable
 5. Click on Enable link
 6. Now, go to Credentials menu from left panel
 7. Click on Create Credentials and select OAuth Client ID